 a) Once the site has been approved by the SCC, begins a process to design or select the work if the proposed work is yet to be selected or designed.
 This step may take several forms: A design competition; selection from a list of appropriate available works; selection of an artist or team which might include an artist, architect, or landscape architect who will design and produce a custom work.
 DES may provide assistance in this process.
 One representative of the department and one representative of the CCDAC shall be included in the proposing entity's selection process and final selection committee.
 The proposing entity is also encouraged to include a visual artist or other design professional as appropriate.

 b) Selects final design proposal or proposes a completed work.

-c) Submits a formal proposal to GA and the SCC that describes:
+c) Submits a formal proposal to DES and the SCC that describes:

 • How the proposal meets the criteria in WAC 236-18-030